The Essential Roofer Salary Guide for 2023

 If you’re looking to hire a roofer to join your team, you probably have some questions about what to pay them.
 To help you, we’ve put together the essential roofer salary guide with up-to-date, crowdsourced data courtesy of Payscale.
 Below, you will find roofer salary information based on national averages, years of experience, and geographic location.

-- How much does a roofer make a year on average in the U.S.?
+- Roofers make $41,246 per year on average in the United States

 - Roofers earn $41,246 per year on average